zhendrikse/physics-in-python/README.md

 ## Visualizing [electromagnetic waves](https://trinket.io/library/trinkets/b8d62b38e852)

-Both simulations below visualize the propagation of electromagnetic waves.
-In the first demo, the waves are emitted from an antenna, in the second they are propagating through a vacuum.
+Both of the two dynamic simulations below visualize the propagation of electromagnetic waves.
+In the first demo, the electromagnetic waves emanate from an antenna, in the second they are propagating through a vacuum.

 <a href="https://glowscript.org/#/user/zeger.hendrikse/folder/Electromagnetism/program/Antenna">
   <img alt="Antenna" width="45%" height="45%" src="./src/demos/images/antenna.png" title="Click to animate"/>